jprzywoski/python-reference/source/docs/list/index.rst

     Returns the smallest item from a collection.
 `max`_
     Returns the largest item in an iterable or the largest of two or more arguments.
+`cmp`_
+    Compares two objects and returns an integer according to the outcome.
 `sum`_
     Returns a total of the items contained in the iterable object.
 `sorted`_